-The health of every Land Rover Defender 90 engine relies on delivering an even and regular supply of appropriately rationed air and fuel.
-If you can't accelerate quickly or notice a gas smell, a replacement Land Rover Defender 90 intake manifold gasket will most likely solve all the engine problems for your vehicle.
-The original intake manifold gasket or gaskets on your vehicle are likely made of a pulp or cork composite material, rubber, or silicone.
+As a Land Rover Defender 90 driver, you risk doing harm to your engine if you do not maintain the proper air/fuel or compression ratio.
+If you can't accelerate quickly or notice a gas smell, a replacement Land Rover Defender 90 intake manifold gasket is probably going to be required to fix the engine in your vehicle.
+Many replacement intake manifold gaskets are made of a pulp or cork composite material, rubber, or silicone.
 High-performance engines may have a metal or synthetic intake manifold gasket due to high heat or compression conditions.

 Vehicle Install Locations: Front Left, Front Right